estokes/FLenser/README.md

     let lens = Lens.Create<t>()

-A lens maps an F# record type to database columns.
+A lens maps an F# algebraic type (record, union, or tuple) to database columns.
 Lens.Create uses reflection to build two functions (held internally) that translate the type to, and from the database columns.

     let init =
         Query.Create